Settings

 The one in my garden always watches me through the window then I turn on the vacuum, so maybe it's feeling some kind of oddity with the electric motor.
 It's an old 3500 Watts one, which is now illegal to sell, and badly shielded.

-• fguerraz 9 months ago
+• fguerraz a year ago

 So sheep are fermions?
 Is that why you can't have two sheep at the same place in the state? (up and down sheep can be stacked no problem, there's plenty of empirical evidence of this)

-• mythrwy 9 months ago
+• mythrwy a year ago

 Tickle entanglement in sheep cannot be used for signaling however because of Bell's theorem.